takuti/takuti.me/_content/note/new-year-resolution-2017.md

 ---
-title: "My New Year's Resolution 2017: Write an Article Every Week"
+date: 2017-01-07
 lang: en
-date: 2017-01-07
+recommendations: [/note/mlss-kyoto-2015/, /note/parallel-vs-concurrent/, /note/recommendation-julia/]
+title: 'My New Year''s Resolution 2017: Write an Article Every Week'
 ---

 In this year, I focus on writing more and more articles on this blog.
 In particular, I write an article every week; **52** articles should be published until the end of 2017.
 Each post probably describes what I have created, read, and experienced in a week.
 Note that the articles will be written both in Japanese and English depending on the contents.